chakrabar/chakrabar.github.io/_posts/articles/2018-05-08-neo4j-shortest-distance.md

 ![Image](/images/posts/neo4j/all-route-results.png)

 This concludes this post and we have seen some variations of practical shortest path problems, form minimum hops to shortest path by distnace, and then avoiding road blocks and traffic.
-Though these are over-simplified examples, they should give some idea on how to use Neo4j database and Cypher queries to solve practical graph problems.
+Though these are over-simplified examples, and may not be applicable to solve real life problems within practical limits, they should give some idea on how to use Neo4j database and Cypher queries to solve problems in different graph-related problems.

 **Note:** I'll publish another post in the Neo4j series and discuss about some common considerations for production deployment of Neo4j.
 Do come back later for the next post.
 {: .notice--info}